The Locust Inn was built by Lewis Burgess and his wife Charlotte McClanathan Burgess as their home, not as an inn, in 1865.

 Lewis Burgess also built a bowling alley near the Locust Inn and together with John McClanathan a hotel called the Hillside Hotel.
 John McClanathan, brother of Charlotte Burgess, ran the Hillside Hotel.
 The bowling alley burned in 1913 and the hotel in 1932.

 The Burgess homestead may be one of the earliest remaining homes in Hague.
-In later years Lewis and Charlotte Burgess spent their winters in St. Augustine FL.
+In later years Lewis and Charlotte Burgess spent their winters in St. Augustine, FL.
 Lewis Burgess died on May 23, 1910.
 Lewis and Charlotte had no children, so after Charlotte Burgess died in October of 1914, the Burgess homestead passed to Charlotte's brother, John McClanathan, Jr. and his wife, Martha.
 John Jr. died on November 30, 1922 and Martha died in March of 1925.
-The ownership of the Burgess homestead passed Edith McClanahan, their only child.
+The ownership of the Burgess homestead passed to Edith McClanahan, their only child.
 In 1923, Edith opened a tea room in the building known as the Burgess Store.

 On July 1, 1925, Edith McClanathan sold the Burgess homestead to Eveline Neddeau (Deed Book #116 p.181).
 In December of 1927, the old Burgess store property was condemned to make way for Route 9N.
 The store was at least partially raised to make way for this approved state road.